 "It doesn't run contra to my main aims as an artist, and I don't think it does me any harm.
 This type of work came to me.
 I didn't seek it ".

-He has also carried out repair work on expensive damaged art work, and advised on materials and methods.
+Ashley has also carried out repair work on expensive damaged art work, and advised on materials and methods.
 As a painter, he can produce a sky, a lake, a mountain, or a storm moving in with technical ease, conviction and speed.
 But there is more to his painting than technical ability.
 Ashley Shaw has studied the masters in depth.
-He has endeavoured to learn their techniques - very often by a process of practical analysis and experimentation.
+He has endeavored to learn their techniques - very often by a process of practical analysis and experimentation.
 Mastering all he finds admirable has became a discipline for Ashley.
-He has spent long periods analysing paintings, getting inside minds, feeling brushstrokes, even copying like the students of old.
+He has spent long periods analyzing paintings, getting inside minds, feeling brushstrokes, even copying like the students of old.
 For Ashley, J.M.W.
 Turner is the greatest of them all, the master of light and luminosity.

 "What you paint is how you feel about a scene.
 What you see, how you react to it, how you perceive it as an individual it is emotional."

 Ashley was born in Auckland, New Zealand.
 In his twenty 20 plus years as a professional artist, his works have sold to corporate and private collections in New Zealand, Australia, the United Kingdom, the USA, Egypt, France and a few to other countries around the world.